Comment settings

 • Updated

-This article will help you set comment access for your Patreon posts, including setting who can see and add comments and whether or not you want to filter out comments that may be harmful to your community.
+This article will help you manage comment settings for your Patreon posts and Quips, including who can comment and how to filter out potentially harmful comments.

 Comment access